The symptoms of COPD can appear years after the flow of air into and out of the lungs declines.

-However, not everyone who has these symptoms has COPD, and not everyone who has COPD has these symptoms.
+Not everyone who has these symptoms has COPD, and not everyone who has COPD has these symptoms.
 But over time, the symptoms can get in the way of simple tasks.
 They may make everyday activities like cooking, climbing stairs, or carrying a suitcase seem like a challenge.

 If you experience most of the following symptoms on a regular basis, you may have COPD and should talk to your doctor:

-Constant coughing or a cough that produces a large amount of mucus—also called smoker's cough
+CONSTANT COUGHING or a cough that produces a large amount of mucus—also called smoker's cough

 especially while doing activities

 EXCESSIVE MUCUS production

 CHEST TIGHTNESS—feeling of not being able to breathe easily or deeply

 WHEEZING—a high-pitched whistling sound made while breathing

 TO FIND OUT IF YOU ARE AT RISK FOR COPD.